Grant Guidelines

 Grant Giving Focus:

-The James Foundation strives to enhance the quality of life in Indiana, and other areas of interest to the Foundation, by focusing on the following special interests:
+The James Foundation strives to create change, enhance quality of life, and provide opportunities to individuals to thrive by focusing on the following funding priorities:

 The James Foundation is continually testing new ideas and pushing boundaries of the current concept of operations, searching for new grant opportunities to be funded that explore thought provoking and motivation projects with benevolent intent.